Carlo Karges: Personal life

-Karges was born in Hamburg and grew up with his single mother there.
-As a student he started to play guitar and to compose songs.
-After he had gathered experience playing live in several different groups, including Tomorrows Gift and Release Music Orchestra, by 1971 he was the guitarist and keyboardist and founding member of Novalis.
+Karges was born in Hamburg in 1951 and grew up there with his single mother.
+He began developing his musical abilities as a student, when he started to play guitar and to compose his own songs, and thereafter played as part of a number of groups, including Tomorrow's Gift and Release Music Orchestra.
+In 1971 he became a founding member of the group Novalis, in which he played as a guitarist and keyboardist.